 Training Seminar Example

 Day one included 10 hours of intense classroom study focused on sonar theory and image interpretation with special emphasis on locating and identifying drowning victims.
 The combination of theory and field OPS allowed the officers to thoroughly understand the subject and then practice the field techniques.
 The classroom also included a section on crime scene evidence collection.
-A properly-tuned side scan sonar becomes the underwater camera accurately mapping debris and other evidence that can take dozens of hours of dive time.
+A properly tuned side scan sonar becomes the underwater camera accurately mapping debris and other evidence that can otherwise take dozens of hours of dive time to find.